atlassian/react-beautiful-dnd/README.md

 ### Sloppy clicks and click blocking 🐱🎁

-A drag will not start until a user has dragged their mouse past a small threshold.
-If this threshold is not exceeded then the library will not impact the mouse click and will release the event to the browser.

 When a user presses the mouse down on an element, we cannot determine if the user was clicking or dragging.
-If the sloppy click threshold was not exceeded then the event will be treated as if it where a click and the click event will bubble up unmodified.
-If the user has started dragging by moving the mouse beyond the sloppy click threshold then the click event will be prevented.
-This behavior allows you to wrap an element that has click behavior such as an anchor and have it work just like a standard anchor while also allowing it to be dragged.
+Also, sometimes when a user clicks they can move the cursor slightly — a sloppy click.
+So we only start a drag once the user has moved beyond a certain distance with the mouse down (the drag threshold) — more than they would if they where just making a sloppy click.
+If the drag threshold is not exceeded then the user interaction behaves just like a regular click.
+If the drag threshold is exceeded then the interaction will be classified as a drag and the standard click action will not occur.

+This allows consumers to wrap interactive elements such as an anchor and have it be both a standard anchor as well as a draggable item in a natural way.

 (🐱🎁 is a [schrodinger's cat](https://www.youtube.com/watch?v=IOYyCHGWJq4) joke)

-### Focus management 📖
+### Focus management

 react-beautiful-dnd does not create any wrapper elements.
-This means that it will not impact the usage tab flow of a document.
+This means that it will not impact the usual tab flow of a document.
 For example, if you are wrapping an *anchor* tag then the user will tab to the anchor directly and not an element surrounding the *anchor*.
 Whatever element you wrap will be given a `tab-index` to ensure that users can tab to the element to perform keyboard dragging.

-### Keyboard dragging 🎹
+### Accessibility

 Traditionally drag and drop interactions have been exclusively a mouse or touch interaction.
-This library supports drag and drop interactions using only a keyboard.
-This enables power users to drive more of our interfaces with a keyboard.
-It also opens drag and drop interactions to those who previously would be unable to use them due to an impediment.
+This library ships with support for drag and drop interactions **using only a keyboard**.
+This enables power users to drive their experience entirely from the keyboard.
+As well as opening up these experiences to users who would have been excluded previously.

+In addition to supporting keyboard, we have also audited how the keyboard shortcuts interact with standard browser keyboard interactions.
+When the user is not dragging they can use their keyboard as they normally would.
+While dragging we override and disable certain browser shortcuts (such as `tab`) to ensure a fluid experience for the user.

 #### Shortcuts

 Currently the keyboard handling is hard coded.
-This could be changed in the future to become customisable.
+This might be changed in the future to become customisable.
 Here is the existing keyboard mapping:

 - **tab `↹`** - standard browser tabbing will navigate through the `Droppable`'s.
 The library does not do anything fancy with `tab` while users are selecting.
 Once a drag has started, `tab` is blocked for the duration of the drag.
 - **spacebar ` `** - lift a focused `Draggable`.
 Also, drop a dragging `Draggable` where the drag was started with a `spacebar`.